tbscode/whatsapp_commandline/README.md

 Command line tool to schedule send of whats-app messages.

+- well so far only sends messages
+- but it will be able to schedule them

 ## How it works:

 It uses your current browser profile ( firefox / chrome )  to send messages using your that browsers Whats-App access token.